saiful247/saiful247/README.md

 # Welcome to Saiful's Code Haven! ❄️

 Hey there, fellow coders!
-I'm Saiful, a passionate software engineering student diving deep into the realms of code.
+I'm Saiful, a passionate data science student diving deep into the realms of code.
 Join me on this exhilarating journey through the binary landscapes of ones and zeros. 🚀

 ## About Me

-🎓 Currently navigating the challenging seas of my second year in university, pursuing a degree in software engineering.
+🎓 Currently navigating the challenging seas of my third year in university, pursuing a degree in software engineering.
 The struggle is real, but so is the passion for crafting elegant code.

 💡 Balancing the delicate dance between studying hard and hustling for that extra life.
 Because who said you can't code your way to success?